Xatra1/random-scripts/README.md

 To run ip.js, you will first need to run ``npm install node-fetch fs promisify-child-process`` for the main script.

-For the beep scripts, you will need to perform the following:
+For the beep scripts, you will need to perform the following in a terminal:
 ``sudo apt install beep``
 ``sudo nano /etc/modprobe.d/blacklist.conf``
 Comment out (put a # in front of) the following lines: